jackWu-esq/CloneRPI/README.md

 Clone the raspberry pi image to another SD card

 ### Introduction
-For the same size of SD card, "Backup & Restore" method are suggrested, it would be more effective.
+For the **same size** of SD card, "Backup & Restore" method are suggrested, it would be more effective.
+  (please noted that different brand manufacturer real size of SD card is different, even they claim that is the same.
+SanDisk 16G != Samsung 16G)

-For the different size of SD card "Clone" method are suggested, this method would much slower than "B&R" but it can resize for different size of SD card.
+For the **different size** of SD card "Clone" method are suggested, this method would much slower than "B&R" but it can resize for different size of SD card.

 * * * * *